 “Part of the problem now is also that clinical practice guidelines are less likely to be applied to women compared to men.”

 As in many other fields of medicine, scientific research has historically focused on men, with two-thirds of all diseases that affect both men and women studied exclusively in men.

 Dr. O’Connor points to her own field – orthopedic surgery – as one that’s not immune to unconscious bias.

 “While there are always outliers, my professional colleagues are wonderful people truly dedicated to providing outstanding care to all their patients.
 My male colleagues have operated on my family and me with my complete trust.

 “Yet research show that unconscious gender bias exists, and that it impacts patient care.”

-She cites, for example, a study performed in Canada, where access to physicians is no barrier, that looked at the effect of gender on physician recommendations for knee-replacement surgery.
+She cites, for example, a study from Canada, where access to physicians is not a financial barrier, that looked at the effect of gender on physician recommendations for knee-replacement surgery.
 The study found that orthopedic surgeons were 22 times more likely to recommend knee-replacement to men than to women with the same diagnosis, symptoms and clinical presentation.(2)

 But here’s where Dr. O’Connor widens her belief in what causes these types of blatant gender differences:

 “I believe that the source of this unconscious bias seen in medicine is a bias against women deeply rooted in our society.